dhrumil0902/AlzheimersDetection/README.md

 # AlzheimersDetection
-Capstone project (2024 -2025), using EEG brain signals to detect if someone has Alzheimer's.
-Can be useful for early detection of Alzheimer's.
+Capstone Project (2024-2025): This project involves using EEG brain signals to detect if an individual has Alzheimer's.
+The goal is to aid in the early detection of Alzheimer's disease.
+A neural network will be developed and trained for this purpose.
+Please check the draft proposal above.